dvalchanov/react-redux-2048/README.md

-# react-redux-starter

-**NOTE: Work In Progress**
+# 2048 - Implemented with React and Redux

-This is an application starter using the following:
+This is an implementation of the 2048 game, using the following:
 - React
 - Redux
+- Webpack
 - Babel
-- Webpack
-- HMR
 - ImmutableJS

 ---